An explicit exotic representation of a rank-one simple Lie group via convex bodies

 \end{proposition} We remark that the coefficients can be negative.
 If \(K=c_1K_1+\cdots+c_nK_n\) with all \(c_i\) being positive, then by properties of the mixed area, the inequality above writes

 which is the Minkowski inequality \eqref{eq minkowski}.

-For convex bodies (non necessary symmetric) of higher dimensions (including infinite ones), the polarisation of the second intrinsic volume is also a kernel of hyperbolic type \cite{DF,long}, hence, the result of Proposition~\ref{prop mink neg} also holds in those cases.
+For (not necessarily symmetric) convex bodies of higher dimensions (including infinite ones), the polarisation of the second intrinsic volume is also a kernel of hyperbolic type (it follows directly from the fact that it comes from a bilinear form of Lorentzian signature, \cite[Proposition 2.4]{DF}, or \cite[proof of Proposition 3.2]{long}) hence, the result of Proposition~\ref{prop mink neg} also holds in those cases.